 The College engages in the assessment of all five core competencies with all undergraduate degree-granting programs.
 Analyses were completed in 2015 and again in 2020.
 Institutional level results with comparative data are available in this report.

-ArtCenter College of Design is accredited by the WASC Senior College and University Commission (WSCUC) and by the National Association of Schools of Art and Design (NASAD).
+ArtCenter College of Design is accredited by the WASC Senior College and University Commission (WSCUC).
 The goal of accreditation is to ensure that education provided by institutions of higher education meets acceptable levels of quality.

 Although completing course evaluations is an optional activity, the information they provide is extremely valuable.
 Students have until the beginning of Break Week 1 to complete their course evaluations.
 Individual student responses are confidential.